-- The option to review the decision before the same enforcement agency within 15 business days of the judgement.
-Usually the grounds brought forward are related to omissions of the arguments filed before the authority in the case. - A Nullity Trial before the Specialized Intellectual Property Court which must be within 30 business days of the judgement.
+- The option to review the decision before the same enforcement agency within 15 business days of the judgment.
+Usually, the grounds brought forward are related to omissions of the arguments filed before the authority in the case. - A Nullity Trial before the Specialized Intellectual Property Court which must be within 30 business days of the judgment.
 This trial is brought forth on the grounds of certain deficiencies of the authority concerning the administrative elements of the case. - 3.
-An Amparo Trial (constitutional appeal), this appeal would be carried out against the sentence by the Speciallized Intellectual Propery Law for violations against the rights enshrined in the Constitution.
-This appeal is resolved by Federal Courts and must be filed within 15 business days of the judgement by the Speciallized Intellectual Property Law.
+An Amparo Trial (constitutional appeal).
+This appeal would be carried out against the sentence by the Specialized Intellectual Property Law for violations against the rights enshrined in the Constitution.
+This appeal is resolved by Federal Courts and must be filed within 15 business days of the judgment by the Specialized Intellectual Property Law.